 Obstacles a person in pain encounters when seeking help

 The process of seeking psychological help is sometimes fraught with obstacles.
 In fact, the person might consult all kinds of quacks before they even consider a mental health professional.

-Professional intrusion in mental health is a danger for both the professional and the patient.
+Non-professional intrusion in mental health is a danger for both the one trying to help and the patient.
 Thus, the risk is similar to a priest treating phlegm or a toothache.
 Although they may be well-meaning, they just don’t have the knowledge to do so.